actualbudget/actual/docs/budgeting/index.md

 When you overspend in a category, that needs to rollover as well.
 You spent money that wasn't budgeted, so now you need to go back and take it out from somewhere.
 Doing this keeps your budget intact.

 One way to do this would be to simply roll it over into next month's budget for that category, subtracting it from the available amount.
-This hardly ever works in real life — if you have a food budget it's highly unlikely you'll be able go under it next month just because you overspent this month.
+This hardly ever works in real life — if you have a food budget it's highly unlikely you'll be able go under it next month just because you overspent on it this month.

 Usually you have a couple places that you draw money from to cover overspending.
 To make it easy, **all overspending is automatically taken out of next month's To budget amount**, and category balances are reset to zero.
 This makes it easy to make up for it by reducing your budget in some other category (like savings).